Celebrating the 2019 Crime Victim Law Conference

-Our Conference community this year hailed from 41 states, the District of Columbia, Canada, Guam, American Samoa and Australia.
+Our Conference community this year hailed from 41 states, the District of Columbia, Canada, Guam, American Samoa, Mexico and Australia.
 The Conference faculty consisted of 70 presenters sharing knowledge over 38 sessions, including multiple facilitated conversations on its last day.
 When so many victim service professionals come together to tackle challenging issues, we move a little closer to a world in which every victim has access to the tools and resources to meaningfully assert and seek enforcement of their rights.

 From foundational victims’ rights sessions for new practitioners to advanced legal sessions for seasoned professionals, the Conference had something for everyone to learn.
 Some of the topics covered during the Conference included:

 - Leveraging technology to increase access to justice for victims;

 - Maximizing the effect of a victim’s impact statement in military sentencings;